Adhishtanaka/aana./readme.md

 ## Requirements
-- Node.js (v14 or higher) with pnp or pnpm
+- Node.js (v14 or higher) with npm or pnpm
 - Python 3.8 or higher
+- uv (recommended) or pip for Python package management
 - Google Gemini API key
 - Serper API key